jacob-swanson/personal-site/_posts/2020-07-21-bootstraping-ubuntu.md

 ## Step 2: Create & mount the filesystem

 Using your preferred partitioning tools, (re)partition your hard drive as needed.
-In my setup, I’ll be dual booting with Windows and using a single Btrfs partition for Linux.
+In my setup, I'll be dual booting with Windows and using a single Btrfs partition for Linux.

-Here’s what my partition layout looks like.
+Here's what my partition layout looks like.

 ```
 # fdisk -l